JamesAlexanderWells/James-Wells-BGL-Test-Open-Banking/README.md

 # James Wells BGL Test

 James Wells' submission to BGL for the transaction matching exercise.
+The solution is an api that clients can connect to and send a post request that they can use to match transaction descriptions with merchant names

 This was done and tested with:

 -MySQL
 -Node / Jest